Alexander1245/Dart_News/README.md

 # Dart News
-Read news from the NYTimes in your android device.
+Read news from the NYTimes on your android device.
 Made with Jetpack Compose.
 Material 3 and Material You are supported.